 In addition to the four core courses, students must also complete the equivalent of at least six (3-pt) electives approved by their Faculty Adviser.
 At least three (3-pt) electives must be selected from the Statistics Department, upon approval by the Faculty Adviser.

 - Three approved (1-pt) elective statistics courses can make up for one (3-pt) elective or

 - One (4-pt) elective can join with two (1-pt) electives to make up for two (3-pt) approved electives, etc.

 For a thorough grounding in data science that is specifically designed for the students in our Statistics MA Program, it is recommended to take this sequence:

-- GR5206 Statistical Computing and Introduction to Data Science: Incoming students should take this in the first semester.
+- GR5206 Statistical Computing and Introduction to Data Science – Most incoming students should take this in the first semester as a statistics elective.

 - GR5241 Statistical Machine Learning (prerequisite: GR5206) – This would count as another statistics elective.